 Prior to his current role, General Vaughan served at Air Force Headquarters as Deputy Director, Training and Readiness, and Lead, Air Force Physiological Episodes Action Team.
 His contingency experience includes operations Iraqi Freedom, Tomdachi, Southern Watch, Coronet Oak, Enduring Freedom, Uphold Democracy, Katrina, Deep Freeze and Maria Relief Puerto Rico.
 In addition to fighter jets, he has several years flying LC-130 supporting polar science and logistics in Greenland, the Canadian Arctic and Antarctica.

-1991 Bachelor of Science degree in mechanical engineering, Rensselaer Polytechnic Institute, Troy, N.Y.
+1991 Bachelor of Science, Mechanical Engineering, Rensselaer Polytechnic Institute, Troy, N.Y.

-1997 Squadron Officers School, Distinguished Graduate, Maxwell Air Force Base, Ala.
+1997 Squadron Officers School, Maxwell Air Force Base, Ala.

 2002 Air Command and Staff College, Maxwell AFB, Ala., by correspondence